I-35W & Lake Street station

-I-35W & Lake Street is a bus rapid transit station along the Metro Orange Line and planned Metro B Line in Minneapolis, Minnesota.
-It replaced an inconvenient pair of on-highway bus stops along the outside lanes of I-35W at Lake Street.
+I-35W & Lake Street station is a bus rapid transit station along the Metro Orange Line and B Line bus rapid transit (BRT) routes in Minneapolis, Minnesota.
+In addition to the BRT services, the station is also served by Metro route 578, Minnesota Valley Transit Authority routes 460, 465, 467, 470, 472, 475 and 477, along with SouthWest Transit routes 600 and 695.

+The current station opened on October 21, 2021, replacing a pair of on-highway bus stops along the outside lanes of I-35W at Lake Street.
 The station itself cost $20 million and was built as part of the 35W@94: Downtown to Crosstown reconstruction project.
 The new two-story station is located between I-35W over Lake Street with a transit plaza on Lake Street with a landscaped ramp connecting it to the Midtown Greenway.
 The old bus stops were not compliant with the Americans with Disabilities Act (ADA) since stairways were the only way pedestrians were able to access the freeway stops to and from Lake Street below.
-The new station will be ADA-compliant with four elevators (along with ramps and stairs) for a seamless transition between either side of the busway platforms and Lake Street platforms.
+The new station is ADA-compliant with four elevators (along with ramps and stairs) for a seamless transition between either side of the busway platforms and Lake Street platforms.